machinelearningZH/simply-simplify-language/README.md

 ## Usage

 - You can run the app **locally**, **in the cloud** or **in a [GitHub Codespace](https://github.com/features/codespaces)**.
-- If you just have an OpenAI account and do not want to use other LLMs you also can run **a variant of the app that only uses GPT-4o**.
-However, we recommend to give the Mistral and Anthropic models a spin too.
-These models too are very powerful.
+- If you just have an [OpenAI](https://openai.com/api/) account and do not want to use other LLMs you also can run **a variant of the app that only uses GPT-4o**.
+However, we recommend to give the [Mistral](https://mistral.ai/) and [Anthropic](https://www.anthropic.com/api) models a spin too.
+These models are very powerful too and we continuously achieve very good results.
 - We also added an app version that uses the [**Azure OpenAI Service**](https://azure.microsoft.com/en-us/products/ai-services/openai-service).